madoublet/respond/README.md

 The current version is Respond 4.

-Database update for the last beta update (11/28/2014):
+Database update for the update on 11/28/2014:

 ALTER TABLE `Sites` ADD `Direction` varchar(10) NOT NULL DEFAULT 'ltr' AFTER `Language`;

+Database update for the update on 12/3/2014:

+ALTER TABLE `Pages` ADD `IncludeOnly` INT NOT NULL DEFAULT '0' AFTER `Image`;